 This advanced course will require the students to design, plan, and construct projects within very clear design parameters, as well as projects of their own choosing from start to finish.
-Students will need to understand, identify and select the appropriate wood product for particular structural and aesthetic applications.
-Students will also learn how to create production jigs and how to organize and work on assembly line.
+Students will create projects based on how many woodwork courses they have completed in high school.
+Shop safety will continue to be emphasized.
+Early in the course, the learning environment will focus on designing solutions for real-world problems in small groups and learning or advancing their skills in AutoCAD and SketchUp to create drawings and designs for projects.
+Students will need to understand, identify and select the appropriate wood product for structural and aesthetic applications.
+Students will also learn how to create production jigs and how to organize and work on an assembly line.
 Working safely and as a team will be further enhanced during this course.
 Students will also develop knowledge of wood in historical and cultural contexts, locally and throughout Canada.